 In most cases, the removal of wisdom teeth is performed under IV sedation.
 Anesthesia options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum is sutured.
 To help control bleeding bite down on the gauze placed in your mouth, and be sure to place the gauze pack behind your last teeth.
 You will rest under our supervision in the office until you are ready to be taken home.
 Upon discharge your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal.
-If you have any questions, please do not hesitate to call us at South Jordan Office Phone Number 801-397-2727.
+If you have any questions, please do not hesitate to call us at West Jordan Office Phone Number 801-397-2727.

 Our services are provided in an environment of optimum safety.
 We utilize modern monitoring equipment and our staff are experienced in anesthesia techniques.

 What Will I Feel Like after Wisdom Teeth Removal Surgery?